urlscan/urlscan-cli/docs/dev.md

 - `main.go`: the root command
 - `api/`: main utilities for interacting with the urlscan.io API
 - `cmd/`: individual urlscan commands
+- `docutil`: a package for generating Cobra command docs
 - `pkg/`: packages for implementing commands

 ## Test